andylizi/haproxy-detector/README.md

 > Note: `proxy_protocol` needs to be enabled in BC config for this plugin to work.

 Older versions of BC can in theory use [BungeeProxy](https://github.com/MinelinkNetwork/BungeeProxy) in parallel with this plugin.
 This combination haven't been tested yet.
 Feedback is welcomed.

+If errors like `NoClassDefFoundError: sun.misc.Unsafe`, `InaccessibleObjectException` and such are encountered, please add `--add-opens java.base/java.lang.invoke=ALL-UNNAMED` to JVM arguments.